-- Both breathy portion and modal portion extracted from each word - Pitch of modal portions lowered to equal pitch of breathy portions (with SoundEdit16.2 "bender" feature) - Amplitude of six spectra normalized for peak amplitude, onsets and offsets ramped to avoid click artifacts
+- Both breathy portion and modal portion extracted from each word - Pitch of modal portions lowered to equal pitch of breathy portions (with SoundEdit16.2 "bender" feature) - Amplitude of six spectra normalized for peak amplitude - onsets and offsets ramped to avoid click artifacts - Frequency of each portion increased in increments of approximately 3 Hz., resulting in six continua with five steps each. - All forms converted to 200 msec in length

-- Frequency of each portion increased in increments of one-eighth tones of major scale (approximately 3 Hz.), up to one whole tone, producing six continua with eight steps each. - All 56 forms converted to 200 msec in length - All possible within-continuum pairs (up to one-half tone differences) produced, for a total of 366 stimulus pairs - 1000 trials/listener (501 "different" pairs; 499 "same" pairs), presented in blocks of 50 pairs.
-Inter-stimulus interval = 300 msec; inter-trial interval = 3 sec.

-Subjects judged for each pair whether the two stimuli were the same or different pitch.
+- All possible within-continuum pairs (up to one-half tone differences) produced, for a total of 366 stimulus pairs - 1000 trials/listener (501 "different" pairs; 499 "same" pairs), presented in blocks of 50 pairs.
+Inter-stimulus interval = 300 msec; inter-trial interval = 3 sec. - Subjects judged for each pair whether the two stimuli were the same or different pitch.

-Preliminary Results
+Results